MicrosoftDocs/azure-docs/articles/iot-hub-device-update/import-update.md

    :::image type="content" source="media/import-update/container-ppr.png" alt-text="Select Container" lightbox="media/import-update/container-ppr.png":::

 8. Select the folder icon on the right side of the `Files` section under the `Upload blob` header.
-Using the file picker, navigate to the location of your update file(s) and import manifest, select all of the files, then select `Open`. _You can hold the Shift key and click to multi-select files._
+Use the file picker to navigate to the location of your update files and import manifest, select all of the files, then select `Open`. _You can hold the Shift key and click to multi-select files._

    :::image type="content" source="media/import-update/container-picker-ppr.png" alt-text="Publish Update" lightbox="media/import-update/container-picker-ppr.png":::